Autonomous Stabilization of Fock States in an Oscillator against Multiphoton Losses

 To further validate the stabilization against multi-photon losses, we conditionally apply different configurations of CSPA operations after generating the initial Fock state $|N\rangle$ with $N=1,2,3$, as shown in Figs.~\ref{fig3}(a)-\ref{fig3}(c).
 We then measure the photon number population $P_N$ of the Fock state $|N\rangle$ as a function of the evolution time, as well as the measured Wigner snapshots at an evolution time of about $200~\mu$s for all cases, with the results shown in Figs.~\ref{fig3}(d)-\ref{fig3}(f).
-For example, in the case of the initial Fock state $|3\rangle$, we apply the non-unitary operations $\mathrm{CSPA}_{0\rightarrow 3}$, $\mathrm{CSPA}_{1\rightarrow 3}$, and $\mathrm{CSPA}_{2\rightarrow 3}$ to protect the cavity Fock state $|3\rangle$ against as large as 3-, 2-, and 1-photon losses, respectively.
+For example, in the case of initial Fock state $|3\rangle$, we apply non-unitary operations $\mathrm{CSPA}_{0\rightarrow 3}$, $\mathrm{CSPA}_{1\rightarrow 3}$, and $\mathrm{CSPA}_{2\rightarrow 3}$ to protect the cavity Fock state $|3\rangle$ against as large as 3-, 2-, and 1-photon losses, respectively.
 The measured photon number populations $P_3$ of the Fock state $|3\rangle$ for these three cases, as well as that without any CSPA operation, are shown in Fig.~\ref{fig3}(f) and fitted to an exponential function to extract the decay time constant.
 The Fock state shows slow decay rates due to the protection against additional photon losses when applying these CSPA operations.
-These results demonstrate that the multi-photon Fock states in the cavity can indeed be preserved and protected from both single- and multi-photon-loss errors by the dissipation engineering method.
+As a result, the measured decay time constants 55.1~$\mu$s, (27.3, 610)~$\mu$s, and (18.9, 183, 4457)~$\mu$s are consistent with the estimated ones 51~$\mu$s, (26, 639)~$\mu$s, and (17, 228, 4862)~$\mu$s for Fock states $|1\rangle$, $|2\rangle$, and $|3\rangle$, respectively~\cite{supplement}.
+These results demonstrate that the multi-photon Fock states in the cavity can indeed be preserved and protected from both single- and multi-photon-loss errors by the dissipation engineering method, highlighting the significant differences from previous works that only corrected single-photon-loss errors ~\cite{holland2015, gertler2021}.

 Furthermore, our dissipation engineering method can also be extended to design a cascaded selective photon-subtraction (CSPS) operation, employing the third energy level of the transmon qubit~\cite{supplement}.
 This non-unitary CSPS operation can be utilized to protect the photonic states against photon-gain errors induced by thermal excitation in the oscillator.
 By combining the non-unitary CSPS operation with the CSPA operation, we can achieve greater flexibility in realizing arbitrary non-unitary quantum control over the oscillator.